Stay up-to date with TJEE News

 |Number of Seats||656 Seats|

-The exam authority will release the Tripura JEE eligibility in the official notification.
-Applicants must check the eligibility criteria of TJEE before filling the application form.
-The eligibility criteria of TJEE comprises citizenship, qualifying exam, marks required and others.
+The authority will release the Tripura JEE 2024 eligibility online on the official website, tbjee.nic.in.
+The eligibility criteria of TJEE 2024 are the minimum conditions that candidates have to fulfil to apply for the entrance exam.
+TJEE eligibility criteria 2024 comprises citizenship, qualifying exam, marks required and others.
 In case any candidate fails to prove the eligibility criteria at the time of admission, his/her candidature will be cancelled.
-For more details about TJEE eligibility criteria 2023, candidates can check the information below.
+For more details about TJEE eligibility criteria 2024, candidates can check the information below.

-Students Should be a permanent resident of Tripura and either the candidate or his/her parents must have been residing in the state of Tripura continuously for not less than 10 (ten) years immediately prior to the date of making an application for appearing in the exam.
+Students Should be permanent residents of Tripura and either the candidate or his/her parents must have been residing in the state of Tripura continuously for not less than 10 (ten) years immediately before the date of making an application for appearing in the exam.